 The Contractor shall obtain the prior written approval of the Consultant for all tie-in work to the existing facilities.
 The Region’s staff will operate any valve, switch, or other control on existing facilities.

-The Region will permit the Contractor’s connection to and reasonable use of the Region’s supply of water, electricity and chemicals for the construction and commissioning of the Work.
-With the prior written permission of the Region, the Contractor may make arrangements for, and bear the costs of providing such temporary connections to existing systems.
+Where existing utilities are in place, the Region will permit the Contractor’s connection to and reasonable use of the Region’s supply of water, electricity and chemicals for the construction and commissioning of the Work.
+With the prior written permission of the Region, the Contractor may make arrangements for, and bear the costs of providing such temporary connections to existing systems and required metering.
 The Contractor will be required to pay for all utilities used and to meet any requirements that the Region may have.

-[Verify with Region and amend to suit]
+Perform work in conformity with all municipal bylaws with respect to noise control.
+Contractor shall pay for all measures taken to control noise, including any applicable permits if required.

+Large delivery trucks (e.g. flatbeds, concrete trucks, bin trucks) are restricted to come onsite during normal business days.
+They may not come to site on holidays or weekends without prior written permission from the Consultant.
+These trucks are not permitted to idle on neighbourhood streets prior to or after normal business hours.
+Only clean trucks must be used.

 The Contractor shall coordinate use of the premises under direction of the Consultant.

 The Contractor shall obtain and pay for use of additional storage or work areas needed for operations under this Contract.